quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet Number:

-: The packet number field is either 1, 2, or 4 bytes long.
+: The packet number field is 1, 2, or 4 octets long.
 The packet number has confidentiality protection separate from packet protection, as described in Section 5.6 of {{QUIC-TLS}}.
 The length of the packet number field is encoded in the plaintext packet number.
 See {{packet-numbers}} for details.